 Global shares mixed as attacks in Egypt add to uncertainties

-Asian shares were wavering Monday after attacks by suicide bombers on churches in Egypt added to uncertainties in the Middle East.... .
-A woman walks by an electronic stock board of a securities firm in Tokyo, Monday, April 10, 2017.
+A man walks by an electronic stock board of a securities firm in Tokyo, Monday, April 10, 2017.
+Asian shares were wavering Monday after attacks by suicide bombers on churches in Egypt added to uncertainties in the Middle East.

 Comments